 A greater effort will be made in the coming years to inform ESOL students of the services available to them from the Public Safety office.
 Outreach efforts will include visiting classrooms to discuss reporting crimes, utilizing escort services and general safety awareness while on campus.
-Additionally, a descriptive poster will be made available to new students during the ESOL orientation.
+Additionally, a descriptive poster that communicates safety awareness with universally recognizable images is made available to students.